-Region: Central Asia
+Region: North & Central Asia

 Until the collapse of the USSR, there were restrictions on religious worship, although most of these were swept aside during the latter part of the 1980s.
 The Russian Orthodox Church is the largest of the Christian denominations with between 35 to 40 million followers.
 There is also a substantial Roman Catholic following.
 Such a vast country would have a fair representation of various religions and there are large groups of Muslims, Jews and Buddhists in different parts of the country.

 Most people in Russia speak Russian, although some of the minority groups in Siberia and the Far East have their own language.
 Not much English is spoken outside of the major cities.
 The Russian language and all of the other minor languages use the Cyrillic alphabet.

 Area (sq. km):